 Child Guidance Center

-In 1967, the League held a golf exhibition match featuring Arnold Palmer and Bruce Devlin as a fundraiser
+In 1967, the League held a golf exhibition match featuring Arnold Palmer and Bruce Devlin as a fundraiser.

-- It also served as a volunteer bureau for those who wished to remain active by participating in volunteer services
+In 1966 the League began a project called Partners.
+It was free information, referral, and counseling services for all older people.
+It also served as a volunteer bureau for those who wished to remain active by participating in volunteer services.

 Yoke Crest, Inc.